williamars/Z01.1/docs-src/A-Transistores-Lab-1.md

 ### 1a - NOT

-Cada grupo deve realizar **duas** implementações do circuito a seguir que representa uma NOT :
+**Cada grupo deve realizar duas** implementações do circuito a seguir que representa uma NOT:

 ![RTL Not](figs/A-Transistores/rtl-not.png)